gjtorikian/markdown_conrefs_js/readme.md

 First, add `require('markdown_conrefs')` to your code.
 This module only has the following functions:

-### init(source [, options] [, exclusions ]
+### init(source [, options])

 This must always be called first!
 This creates the id-to-content hash.
 The parameters are:
   * `source` is a string of a directory or file name, or, an array of strings for directories and filenames. `source` can represent the file you want to parse, the files you want to parse, or the highest level directory you want to start searching content references for--this module will recursively find all conref IDs in files to keep track of them.
   * `options` is a JSON object to path that defines any options for the parser.
 These are the possible properties:
      * `supportsAttributes`: set this to `true` if you know that your Markdown parser supports the Maruku syntax of `[ ]` / `{: }` to pass attributes into text.
 When the conrefs are replaced, these attributes will be preserved; otherwise, they are wiped.
 Default is `false`.
      * `type`: the extension of the files you want to keep.
 If omitted, all files in `source` are parsed.
-You can either include the starting dot or omit it.
+You can either include the starting dot (`.md`) or omit it (`md`).
-  * `exclusions` is an array of strings, indicating any files or directories you don't want to process when `source` is a directory.
-This is optional.
+     * `exclusions`: an array of strings, indicating any files or directories you don't want to process when `source` is a directory.
+     * `blockPrefixChar`: a string, indicating the starting line character in your files.
+This is used when parsing block conrefs.
+For example, you may be parsing Javascript comments, in which case `blockPrefixChar: "*"`.
+     * `blockPrefixCharOptional`: a boolean which, if `true`, means that the `blockPrefixChar` could, or could not, be there.
+In other (RegExp) words: `options.blockPrefixCharOptional ? "?"`.

 This function has no return value, and is synchronous/blocking.